Feature #4498

 Basically, these data are IDENTICAL what you find in the configuration files, but all operations are safe and you can do them when tvh is running.

-Updated by Digi Hoe about 7 years ago
+Updated by Digi Hoe over 7 years ago

 Jaroslav Kysela wrote: